kown7/cactus.chat/content/blog/hello-cactus-comments/index.md

 does this by modelling all state in native Matrix objects without any custom events -- pretty neat indeed!

-The entire thing is free and open source software, so feel free to [contribute](../../docs/community/contribute).
+The entire thing is free and open source software and [we welcome contributions](../../docs/community/contribute).
 We host a public instance to make it very [easy to get started](../../docs/getting-started/quick-start).
 Thanks for reading and we hope you will enjoy Cactus Comments!